Anas-Bdev/Namaa-Backend/README.md

 appsettings.json
 ```

-Update the values according to your environment.
+Update the values according to your local environment.

+---

 ## Example Configuration